 Vaginal refers to a woman’s vagina while atrophy means “diminution”.
 This term has recently been replaced with a newer term called genitourinary syndrome of menopause.
-It describes the vaginal as well as the urinary problems such as urinary tract infection, frequent urination associated with this condition due to low estrogen levels.
+It describes the vaginal as well as the urinary problems such as urinary tract infection, and frequent urination associated with this condition due to low estrogen levels.
 It’s a common symptom faced by postmenopausal women.

 However, it can occur anytime in the entire life cycle of a woman due to the sudden drastic drop in estrogen levels.
-Keep on reading to discover more on vaginal atrophy and the possible solutions to this condition.
+Keep on reading to discover more about vaginal atrophy and the possible solutions to this condition.

 What is Postmenopausal Atrophic Vaginitis?

 Postmenopausal vaginal atrophy occurs in women under the conditions of hyperestrogenism.
-Menopause is the primary cause behind hyperestrogenism.
+Menopause is the primary cause of hyperestrogenism.
 Nevertheless, the other causes behind the hypoestrogenic state include breast cancer treatments, lactation, medications, etc. Although, in other cases, the condition may be resolved once the estrogen levels are brought back to balance.

 Vulvovaginal atrophy, urogenital atrophy, and vaginal atrophy are the other terms used for describing the symptoms faced by women as a result of decreased estrogenization.
 During the premenopausal stage, the estradiol levels range between 10 to 800pg/ml while in the postmenopausal stage, this level drops to 30pg/ml, sometimes even less.
 In addition, the estrogen level drops by 85% during this stage.

 Generally, the vaginal epithelium remains thick with rugae and moist until menopause.
 As estrogen production is reduced during menopause, the epithelial cells become thinner which leads to less exfoliation of the vaginal cells.
-The exfoliation of cells releases the glycogen in the area which is hydrolyzed to the glucose.
+The exfoliation of cells releases glycogen in the area which is hydrolyzed to the glucose.

 Glucose is further broken down into lactic acid by its interaction with lactobacillus, a vaginal commensal organism.
 This cascade helps to maintain the natural acid balance in the vaginal canal.
 The less exfoliation of the vaginal cells reduces glucose production.
 As a result, the lactic acid production through this action gets hampered and the vaginal pH balance gets disrupted.

-This results in the overgrowth of unnecessary bacteria and loss of lactobacilli.
+This results in the overgrowth of unnecessary bacteria and the loss of lactobacilli.
 This can cause more urinary tract infections, vaginal infections, and inflammation.
 According to the North American Menopause Society, almost 40% of women experience the symptoms of atrophic vaginitis.
-A decline in the vaginal estrogen also reduces the blood flow in the vagina and reduces vaginal lubrication.
+A decline in vaginal estrogen also reduces the blood flow in the vagina and reduces vaginal lubrication.

 How Does Vaginal Systemic Absorption Work?

-The systemic absorption of the vaginal estrogens occurs to a limited extent, but treatment safety measures need to be taken in order to avoid the risk factors.
+The systemic absorption of vaginal estrogens occurs to a limited extent, but treatment safety measures need to be taken in order to avoid the risk factors.
 Several studies have been conducted comparing the different doses of estradiol vaginal or a vaginal estrogen tablet to understand whether systemic absorption occurs or not.
 This helps to avoid increasing the hormones in other areas.